secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/index.html.md

 # Corporate Memberships Owned by GitLab Field Marketing

 - [AFCEA](https://www.afcea.org/site/) - Membership is handled by the Public Sector Field Marketing Manager.
 Account information is stored in the marketing 1Pass vault.
+Please ping Kira Aubrey or Haley McComber for assistance.
-- [ACT-ICT](https://www.actiac.org) - Membership is handled by the Public Sector Field Marketing Manager.
-Please ping the PubSec FMM for details if you'd like to join.
+- [ACT-IAC](https://www.actiac.org) - Membership is handled by the Public Sector Field Marketing Manager.
+Please ping Kira Aubrey for details if you'd like to join.
 - [Charleston DCA](https://www.charlestondca.org/) - Membership is handled by the Public Sector Field Marketing Manager.
-Please ping the PubSec FMM for details if you'd like to join.
+Please ping Kira Aubrey for details if you'd like to join.
 - [G2xExchange](https://www.g2xchange.com/join-today/) - Membership is handled by the Public Sector Field Marketing Manager.
-Please ping the PubSec FMM for details if you'd like to join.
+Please ping Haley McComber for details if you'd like to join.
+- [NASCIO](https://www.nascio.org/) - Membership is handled by the Public Sector Field Marketing Manager.
+Please ping Haley McComber for details.
+- [GBEF](https://gbef.tech/) - Membership is handled by the Public Sector Field Marketing Manager.
+Please ping Kira Aubrey for details.
+- [INSA](https://www.insaonline.org/) - Membership is handled by the Public Sector Field Marketing Manager.
+Please ping Kira Aubrey for details.
+- [USGIF](https://usgif.org/) - Membership is handled by the Public Sector Field Marketing Manager.
+Please ping Kira Aubrey for details.
+- [NASTD](https://www.nastd.org/home) - Membership is handled by the Public Sector Field Marketing Manager.
+Please ping Haley McComber for details.

 # What's currently scheduled in my region?